TitansProductions/tp_ranch/README.md

 ## __Create new ranch areas:__

 I personally suggest using our free script which is [**TP Object Loader**](https://github.com/TitansProductions/tp_objectloader) is used to create and spawn objects on the desired locations directly from the configuration file, those objects are client - side with a rendering system to properly load and unload when being nearby / not.
 You will no longer need any ymaps or xml files.

+## How to clear the area around a ranch

+To clear the area such as trees, bushes, grass, you can use: https://github.com/Spooni-Development/spooni_vegmod (SPOONI VEGMOD)

 # How to implement a bucket system for the animals thirst consumption.